remarkablegames/asteroids/README.md

 - Improve bounding box collision detection
 - Improve ship speed
 - Randomize the speed of sprites (asteroids and particles)
+- Control ship using arrow keys or WAD; fire bullet with space

 ### Chore